spm/spm-docs/docs/installation/octave.md

 # GNU Octave

-!!! note "What is GNU Octave?"
+!!! info "What is GNU Octave?"
     [GNU Octave](https://en.wikipedia.org/wiki/GNU_Octave) is a high-level language that is mostly compatible with MATLAB.
 It is free open source software under the terms of the GNU General Public License.

 ## Octave